CivicActions/guidebook/docs/03-policies/vacation-and-time-off.md

 1. If the problem lasts longer than 2 hours, email Sofia and then log it in Harvest under Bloom Works: Timeoff, using the task "Technical Issues".
 1. If it's persistent, set an out of office message.

-## Personal Leave of Absence
+## Personal leave of absence

 Employees of Bloom Works, including part-time employees, who have worked for at least one year may request a personal leave of absence.
 A leave of absence is for extended periods, typically four weeks or more, where an employee is fully or part-time away from work, for example taking courses/training, handling extended personal matters, completing a personal project, or world travel.
 Leaves will be discussed on a case by case basis and may be paid, partially paid or unpaid.

-## Parental Leave
+## Parental leave

 Welcoming a new child is an amazing time for a family and we want to support employees during this time to take the time to bond with their new child (by birth or adoption, or placement in foster care if the child is under the age of 18, or incapable of self-care because of a physical or mental disability) and acclimate to the new life ahead.
 Our policy is that expectant parents can take eight weeks of leave fully paid after 9 months of employment.
 If an employee has been at the company for less than 9 months or if for any reason the expectant parent needs additional leave, we will review requests on a case-by-case basis.
 All Parental Leave described in this Policy shall be available for a 12-month period following the birth or adoption of a child.

-For birthing mothers there is also the option to use Short Term disability for additional paid leave time.
+For birthing mothers there is also the option to use short-term disability for additional paid leave time.
 Please contact Sofia for more information on this benefit.